 The YSL brand has been long considered synonymous with French classic design.
-Now a new museum dedicated to the couturier’s work just opened at the premises of his former haute couture house located at 5, avenue Marceau in Paris’ 16th arrondissement.
+Now a there is a museum dedicated to the couturier’s work at the premises of his former haute couture house located at 5, avenue Marceau in Paris’ 16th arrondissement.
 Housed in the Second Empire mansion where the designer’s team worked for three decades, the museum covers all the major themes in Saint Laurent’s work, including: the most emblematic designs embodying the designer’s quintessential style, such as the tuxedo, the safari jacket, the jumpsuit and the trench coat; his various tributes to art such as the famous Mondrian dress and the collections inspired by his imagined journeys to such faraway places as China and India.
 Continue reading “New Yves Saint Laurent Museum in Paris”

 For the first time ever, a major French art museum has dedicated it’s space to one of the most famous American icons of our times….Barbie!

 Throughout 1500 square meters within the Musee des Arts Decoratifs, 700 dolls tell the story of Barbie and her impact on pop culture.
 By the nature of the subject matter, it is easy to forget this show is a cultural exhibition and not a toy store display.
 Continue reading “Barbie, an American Icon in Paris”

 ‟Fashion Forward, 3 Centuries of Fashion (1715-2016)” at the Musée des Arts Décoratifs brings together 300 items of men’s, women’s and children’s fashion from the 18th century to today, selected from the museum’s collections to provide a chronological overview (to August 14, 2016).